Do you know the 3 steps to completing a PBI?

 - Email notification to the Product Owner -

 - Break down your PBI into tasks.

-- On the Web Task Board, move your Task into "In Progress"
+- On the Kanban Board, move your Task into "In Progress"

-- If you want feedback early, record a video.
+- If you want feedback early, record a Done Video.
 E.g. Snagit

 Is the PBI "Done"?
-Check your Definition of Done, and then the Tester:
+Check your Definition of Done, and then:

-- Do an "over the shoulder" check of the code
+- Get another engineer in your team to do an "over the shoulder" check of the code

-- Use Microsoft's "Exploratory Tester" Chrome extension to test the app
+- Use Microsoft's "Test and Feedback" Chrome extension to test the app

 - Make changes based on feedback (and then get more feedback)

-- Merge changes to master, this automatically deploys (to either Test, Staging or Prod based on process maturity)
+- Complete the Pull Request!
+Merge changes to master, this automatically deploys (to either Test, Staging or Prod based on process maturity)